MarioniLab/CpGisland2017/README.md

 # CpGisland2017
-Code for Mike's CpG island noise manuscript
+ Processing and analysis scripts for "CpG island composition differences are a source of gene expression noise indicative of promoter responsiveness"